Basic Tools to Own

 Every parent should have a few tools in their arsenal.
 Keep reading for what those tools are, and a few ideas on what you can build.

 I like to pretend that I can build anything at home.
-In reality, there are times where I just don’t want to spend money on things, and so I do it myself.
+In reality, there are times where I just do not want to spend money on things, and so I do it myself.

-These days, it’s pretty simple to do most anything yourself if you have the time and energy.
+These days, it is pretty simple to do most anything yourself if you have the time and energy.
 You also need the money to build or complete what you want, but assuming that you already have the money, then doing it yourself is generally possible.

 While finishing a basement is going to require a lot of tools, there are few basic tools that everyone should have around their home.
 Below are the tools that I consider essential, followed by a couple of examples of things I’ve built with just those tools.